-Figures reveal the cost of care can be the equivalent of half the value of your home depending on where you live.
+The cost of care could be the equivalent of half the value of your home depending on where you live.
 Here’s our guide on care options, the Government help available and ways to foot the bill.

 The shocking cost of care

-According to analysts at Royal London, the typical person going into residential care will face total bills of between £50,000 and £93,000 depending on where they live, according to research by Royal London in 2017.
+The cost of care is shocking, as a typical person going into residential care will face total bills of between £50,000 and £93,000 depending on where they live, according to research by Royal London in 2017.

 So, it’s hardly surprising that when someone eventually needs help looking after themselves, they face what can seem like an impossible challenge.